minipadKB/minipad-firmware/README.md

 - Serial communication protocol for configuration
 - UI application for configuration, [minitility](https://github.com/minipadkb/minitility)

-Planned Features
+Planned Features 🗒️
 -
 - Support for RGB lights, including configurable colors and effects
 - Usage of multiplexers to allow for more keys to be used on the hardware

-# Installation on an RP2040 micro controller
+# Installation ⚡

 To flash this firmware on your minipad or other RP2040 board, please refer to our [firmware installation guide](https://minipad.minii.moe/docs/minipad/install-firmware).
 In there, you can find the instructions on how to initially load the firmware on the keypad, and how to update it later on.

-# Setup for development
+# Setup for development 💻

 Setting up this project is really simple.
 The repository is set up using PlatformIO, an IDE in form of an extension for Visual Studio Code.
 You can find a download link for Visual Studio Code [here](https://code.visualstudio.com/).
 In there, search and install the extension `PlatformIO`.